Skip to content

 • --debug: starts the DAP debug server alongside gaffer dev.
 See Debugging projections.

-• --connection: override connection from gaffer.toml for a single invocation.
+• --connection: ad-hoc connection string for a single gaffer dev invocation.
+Overrides --env and the configured environment.

 The CLI emits anonymous usage telemetry by default.
 See the telemetry notice for the full list of what’s collected.